debops/debops/docs/ansible/roles/debops.tinc/getting-started.rst

 The ``debops.tinc`` role by itself only defines the connections between hosts, posing as Ethernet tunnels.
 To make a proper network, you need a defined subnet and a way to assign IP addresses to hosts in the network.
-You can use the debops.ifupdown_ role to define an internal subnet for the hosts in the VPN, and debops.dnsmasq_ to provide DHCP and DNS services inside the network.
+You can use the :ref:`debops.ifupdown` role to define an internal subnet for the hosts in the VPN, and :ref:`debops.dnsmasq` to provide DHCP and DNS services inside the network.

 Example inventory